citation-file-format/citation-file-format/index.md

   commit                      String                                            The (e.g., Git) commit hash or (e.g., Subversion) revision number of the work

-  conference                  Entity                                            The conference where the work was presented
+  conference                  Entity object                                           The conference where the work was presented

-  contact                     Collection of **entities**                        The contact person for a work
+  contact                     Collection of **[person objects]**                        The contact person for a work

   copyright                   String                                             The copyright information pertaining to the work